Grand Theme

 Five Specific Learning Outcomes

-Adapted from “APA Guidelines for the Undergraduate Psychology Major”, Office of Precollege and Undergraduate Education, Education Directorate, American Psychological Association: (Aug 2013)
+Adapted from “APA Guidelines for the Undergraduate Psychology Major”, Office of Precollege and Undergraduate Education, Education Directorate, American Psychological Association: (Aug 2023)

 This framework includes four skills-based goals and one content-focused goal.
-The roster of Guidelines 2.0 includes the following:
+The roster of Guidelines 3.0 includes the following:

-Goal 1: Knowledge Base in Psychology
+Goal 1: Content Knowledge and Applications

 Goal 2: Scientific Inquiry and Critical Thinking

-Goal 5: Professional Development
+Goal 5: Personal and Professional Development

 Each goal begins with a definition that describes the scope of the ideas contained in the overview of the goal.
 Each goal contains an appropriate range of explicit student learning outcomes that incorporate action verbs and measurement potential.
 A summary of each of the five learning goals and their associated outcomes follows.

 Goal 1.
-Knowledge Base of Psychology
+Content Knowledge and Applications

-Students should demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavioral problems.
-Students completing foundation courses should demonstrate breadth of their knowledge and application of psychological ideas to simple problems; students completing a baccalaureate degree should show depth in their knowledge and application of psychological concepts and frameworks to problems of greater complexity.
+Students demonstrate comprehension of the major concepts, theoretical perspectives, historical trends, and empirical or evidence-based findings to discuss how psychological principles apply to behavior and mental processes.
+Students completing foundation courses demonstrate breadth of their knowledge and application of psychological ideas to simple problems; students completing a baccalaureate degree show depth in their knowledge and application of psychological concepts and frameworks to problems of greater complexity.
+Students are able to discuss psychological science’s integrative themes and the respective sociocultural and historical backgrounds of those themes.

 © Copyright The Chinese University of Hong Kong- Psychology Department